daniel5151/embcrusted/README.md

 Storage and RAM requirements will vary by game and target, so take these numbers with a grain of salt:

 - The core `encrusted-embedded` interpreter takes up **\~60kb of flash ROM**.
-  - This does _not_ include any game file which it runs (e.g: Zork I is **+\~90kb of flash ROM**).
+  - This does _not_ include any game files it runs (e.g: Zork I will require and additional **\~90kb of flash ROM**).
-    - It _should_ be possible to shrink the game file by employing some runtime low-overhead decompression (e.g: [`heatshrink`](https://github.com/atomicobject/heatshrink)), and while some preliminary tests proved promising, it's not something currently integrated into `encrusted-embedded`.
+    - It _should_ be possible to shrink the game file by using some low-overhead decompression at runtime (e.g: [`heatshrink`](https://github.com/atomicobject/heatshrink)), and while preliminary tests proved promising, it's not something currently integrated into `encrusted-embedded`.
-- RAM usage varies quite a bit by game.
+- RAM usage will vary from title to title.
-  - Zork I requires **\~12kb of RAM** for the interpreter itself, and another **\~12kb** for Zork's dynamic-data section.
+  - When running Zork I, the interpreter seems to use up **\~12kb of RAM**, with an additional **\~12kb** used by Zork's z-machine dynamic-data section.

 ## Usage

 In a nutshell:
 - implement the `encrusted_embedded::Ui` trait for your particular hardware
-- hand the Zmachine a reference to the game's data, a UI handle, and an initial RNG seed
+- hand the Zmachine a reference to the game's data, a UI implementation, and an initial RNG seed
-- run it in a loop, until the QUIT opcode is called
+- run the machine in a loop, handling input / shutting down as necessary.

-See the `encrusted-ui` package for an example (you'll have to pardon the code, it's mainly there for testing).
+See the `encrusted-ui` package for a very basic example.

 ## Future work

-At the moment, `encrusted_embedded` meets the resource constrains of my target hardware, and as such, I don't think I'll be improving it much further.
+At the moment, `encrusted_embedded` meets the resource constrains of my target hardware, and as such, it's unlikely that I'll be improving it much further.

-That said, there is still a _lot_ of fat to trim.
+That said, if you're interested in crunching the code down even further, there is still a _lot_ of fat to trim.

 - RAM usage could be improved by refactoring `String` operations into in-place buffer manipulations, and replacing `Vec`s with static buffers.
 - Binary size could be cut down further by adding feature-flags for specific z-machine version features.

 Oh, and if you grep for FIXME or TODO, you'll likely to find some low-hanging fruit which need fixing.

+PRs are welcome!